dtanoglidis/DeepShadows/README.md

 <img src="/Images/Uncertainties.png" width="700" />

 - In [GradCam_Visualizations.ipynb](GradCam_Visualizations.ipynb) we use the Gradient-weighted Class Activation Maps [Grad-CAM](https://arxiv.org/abs/1610.02391) technique to visualize the regions of the image that were the most important for the classification process.
-This allows us to better understand how *DeepShadows* decided how to classify an image (for example if there are very bright off-centered sources in an image, it is probable that it is going to be classified as depicting an artifact.
+This allows us to better understand how *DeepShadows* decided how to classify an image (for example if there are very bright off-centered sources in an image, it is probable that it is going to be classified as depicting an artifact).

 We generate examples of high-confidence (probabilty) correct and misclassifications, as shown below: